zuiko21/minimOS/architecture.md

 As there is no RAM to load programs (or drivers) on, there will not be any *relocation* features.

-Newer options are due for 0.6, like:
+Newer options for 0.6 include:

 - replacing generic calls with direct JSRs (**DONE via the `FAST_API` and `FAST_FW` options**)**
 - using I/O arrays in ROM (*should be a configuration file matter*)